Wrap Dangerous Commands in pre-post ZFS or Btrfs Snapshots

 - Generate permutation shell aliases

-Dangerous Commands in the Daily Life of a Sysadmin
+Dangerous Commands in the Daily Life of a SysadminPermalink

 We’re all the sysadmin of our machines nowadays and as we go on, we will often sway around with potentially very dangerous commands that has the potential to break the system.

-.
-For those running an OS that is working with rolling releases like FreeBSD or Arch Linux, it pays of to keep up with the development and upgrade frequent but small instead of seldom and big.
-This means however, executing dangerous commands becomes part of everyday life.
+The most common dangerous operation would probably be to install or upgrade some packages with a (systems) package manager, or maybe upgrade the OS itself even.
+Other commands are directly destructible and non-reversible, like for example dd(1).
+For those running an OS that is working with rolling releases like FreeBSD or Arch Linux, it pays off to keep up with the development and upgrade frequently but in small increments instead of seldom and in big jumps.
+This means, however, that executing dangerous commands becomes part of everyday life.

 Does

-give you shivers?
+$ sudo freebsd-upgrade installgive you shivers?
 It should!
 But it must not…

 Is there a way to make this safer?
 Yes!

-Copy-on-write Snappshotting to the Rescue
+Copy-on-write Snapshotting to the RescuePermalink

-COW Copy-on-write is a space-efficient storage management technique where copies are made in a soft fashion and only the diff from the source is recorded.
+COW (Copy-on-write is a space-efficient storage management technique where copies are made in a soft fashion and only the diff from the source is recorded.

-on my Arch Probably the best Linux distribution you can get.
+) on my Arch (Probably the best Linux distribution you can get.

-Linux system and ZFS A well honored filesystem and volume manager popular on BSD-derived operating systems.
+) Linux system and ZFS (A well honored filesystem and volume manager popular on BSD-derived operating systems.

-snp & znp: Snapshot Wrappers for Commands
+snp & znp: Snapshot Wrappers for CommandsPermalink

 Over time I whipped up two scripts for the respective file systems that basically